LGBTQIA+ Community and Mental Health

 LGBTQIA+ Community and Mental Health FAQ

-Being LGBTQIA+ is not a mental disorder, but having to deal with the social and emotional experiences of sexuality and gender identity can have a negative effect on someone’s mental health.
+Being LGBTQIA+ is not a mental disorder, but having to deal with the social and emotional experiences of sexuality and gender identity may have a negative effect on an individual’s mental health.

-People with gender dysphoria feel that their gender identity conflicts with their biological sex, and have a strong desire to hide the physical signs of their sex, such as breasts or facial hair.
+Individuals with gender dysphoria feel that their gender identity conflicts with their biological sex and experience psychological distress because of discomfort in their bodies as well as in their communities.

 A recent study revealed that 73% of transgender women and 78% of transgender men started to develop an awareness of their gender dysphoria by the age of 7.

 Talk to someone who can help.
-LifeStance is your online resource for finding the right mental health professionals to deal with any mental health issues related to being LGBTQIA+.
+LifeStance is your resource for finding the right mental health professionals to deal with mental health issues related to being LGBTQIA+.